 To sum up this, probably unnecessary long text, take it easy first time in India – give it enough time and go step by step discovering it, leaving enough time to digest each peace.

 And yes, always have a roll of toilet paper in your bag.
-Always!
+Always!.
+First time in India might vary from person to person, we would like to hear about yours!

-Once you are supplied with one, go get that masala stuff and enjoy until it starts to hurt.
+Buy a full supply and go get that masala stuff.
+Enjoy until it starts to hurt.
 Namaste!

 ⇣⇣⇣⇣IF YOU LIKE IT, PIN IT⇣⇣⇣⇣